2 Samuel 7

 David did not vanquish his enemies.
 God cut them off.
 David has a great name on earth, but it is God who made it so.
 Again: everything is gift.
 David is learning who deserves the credit.

-10Moreover I will appoint a place for my people Israel, and will plant them, that they may dwell in a place of their own, and move no more; neither shall the children of wickedness afflict them any more, as beforetime, 11And as since the time that I commanded judges to be over my people Israel, and have caused thee to have rest from all thine enemies.
-Also the Lord telleth thee that he will make thee an house.
+10Moreover I will appoint a place for my people Israel, and will plant them, that they may dwell in a place of their own, and move no more; neither shall the children of wickedness afflict them any more, as beforetime, 11And as since the time that I commanded judges to be over my people Israel, and have caused thee to rest from all thine enemies.
+Also the LORD telleth thee that he will make thee an house.

 2 Samuel 7:12-16The Eternal Throne